Copyright © 2001, 2004, 2005, 2007, 2011, 2015, 2021 Philadelphia Church of God

 Look at the description of this angel’s splendor: His face is like the sun and his feet are as pillars of fire!
 Hebrews 1:14 says these glorious angels are “ministering spirits, sent forth to minister for them who shall be heirs of salvation”—they are to minister to us.
 But in verse 5 it says, “For unto which of the angels said he at any time, Thou art my Son …?”
 Not one.
 Look at how brilliant these beings are and what kind of greatness they have, and yet God clearly says we have a potential status superior to them!

 What a royal future we have!
 Our station in life is going to be royal beyond description.
 This is a vision that changes lives, when people truly get it into their minds.

 There was an end-time Elijah who restored all things.
 But this is referring to something that would happen after he finished that job and died.
-God didn’t want Herbert Armstrong to understand about the little book and the Laodicean era when he was alive.
+God didn’t want Herbert Armstrong to understand about the little book—though he did come to recognize that the Church was entering the Laodicean era in his final days.
 It’s like there was a great curtain hanging over the Laodicean era until he died.
 God revealed it to John a long time ago, but He didn’t have it written until this end time.
 It revealed that there was another work to come after Mr. Armstrong.
 I believe it probably clarified things in John’s mind, so he could see the whole vision.
 But for the rest of us, God didn’t want it revealed until the end-time Elijah passed from the scene.